Angel-125/Airships/GameData/WildBlueIndustries/Heisenberg/Readme.txt

 ---REVISION HISTORY---

+2.4.0
+New Parts
+- GondoBalcony: This part is handy for preventing kerbals from opening the door on Bison office buildings, stepping outside, and experiencing a sudden stop at the end.
+You can toggle the central railing to extend the balcony.
+- Construction Pad: Designed for the roof of a Bison module, the Construction Pad provides a landing spot for your aircraft.
+With ExtraplanetaryLaunchpads installed, it also doubles as a launchpad for new vessel construction.
+- Pad Extension: Also designed for the roof of a Bison module, this pad extension makes your landing pads larger.

+Bug Fixes & Enhancements
+- WBT Update
+- The GondoHab, GondoLab, and GondoGarden can now be broken down for easy transport and set up as office buildings, just like the GondOffice.
+The new ability is only available to new constructions.
+- Fixed the VAB/SPH part icon for the GondOffice.
+- The GondOffice's conference phone can now change the internal light color from white, blue, and off.
+- Fixed IVA overlay positioning of the GondOffice.

 2.3.0
 New Parts
 - WB-12 "Tornado": This 50kn ducted fan runs on 50 ElectricCharge per second- conveniently the same amount produced by the big solar panel...
 It can tilt up and down to aid in airship operations.